yitzchak/common-lisp-jupyter/Readme.md

  - Jupyter, or IPython 3.x

-## Quick install ##
+## Quick Install

 I installed Jupyter via:

      python3 -m pip install jupyter

 There are two kernel installation techniques.
-The first is to create a saved image as detailed in `make-maxima-jupyter-recipe.txt`.
+The first is to create a saved image as detailed in [make-maxima-jupyter-recipe.txt][].
 Once this image has been created then the installation script can be used with:

 ```sh
 python3 ./install-maxima-jupyter.py --exec=path/to/maxima-jupyter